-An application for enrollment into Mid-America College of Funeral Service can be found on our website www.mid-america.edu.
+An application for enrollment into Pierce Mortuary Colleges can be found on the individual college website.
+Links to these websites can be located at www.pierce.edu or from the college registrar.
 The application should be completed as far in advance of the actual enrollment date as possible to allow for proper processing of the application.
 Processing usually takes three to four weeks.
 All applications and supporting documents should be submitted at least 15 days prior to the enrollment date.